ndreey/ProteinTailor/README.md

 To install the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/ndreey/ProteinTailor.git`
-2. Install the dependencies: `pip install -r requirements.txt`
+2. Install the dependencies manually or use: `pip install -r requirements.txt`

 ## File Manifest of protein_tailor